-Risk factors of depression
+Risk factors for depression

-Early childhood experience
+Early childhood experiences

-- Death of a parent
+- The death of a parent

 - Physical, sexual or emotional abuse

 Ongoing stress (e.g. as a result of divorce, unemployment, financial strain, illness or strained relationships) is a common cause of depression in adults.

 Chronic stress leads to elevated levels of cortisol, as well as reduced levels of serotonin and other neurotransmitters in the brain, including dopamine.
 These changes play a role in depression.

 Victims of physical, sexual and emotional abuse have a much greater risk of suffering from depression.

 Researchers have found specific changes in and around the hippocampus in the brains of people who were maltreated or neglected in childhood.
 It’s believed that high levels of stress hormones associated with maltreatment damages the hippocampus (the emotional centre of the brain), making these individuals more susceptible to depression later in life.

 Depression may only manifest many years after the abuse occurred.